 - Apply for Non-EU and European Erasmus exchanges via the Law School with the selected universities in Ohio, Strasbourg, Uppsala, Madrid, Berlin, Tubingen and Mainz.

-- Apply for Non-EU College-wide exchange via International Admissions and Study Abroad Office to the University of Queensland.
+- Apply for Non-EU College-wide exchange via International Admissions and Study Abroad Office to the University of Queensland and McGill University.

 - Law and Language students: